Skip to content

 Automate the routine work.
 Escalate the decisions that can hurt you.

 Human-in-the-loop automation is for teams that have real volume but cannot let a model act freely.
-The pattern is intake, classify, draft, approve, log, and measure: AI handles the repetitive lift, deterministic gates catch risk, and people approve consequential action.
+The pattern is intake, classify, draft, approve, log, and measure: AI handles the repetitive lift, deterministic gates (fixed rules in plain code, where the same input always gives the same result) catch risk, and people approve consequential action.

 Best fit